EMoreno65/startup/notes.md

 9/27/24
 I learned that we can use br to break up a line.
 I also learned we can use for loops to trigger functions when certain actions are done

+9/28/24
+I learned how to insert an image into a file on a webpage.

+9/28/24
+I learned how to make a button type "submit" to make a button move a page from one page to another